-Salvador walks the Cochiti Pueblo’s lands on a daily basis, and, as he does, the occasional rock that reminds him of an animal gets picked up and taken home.
+Salvador is back to walking the Cochiti Pueblo’s lands on a daily basis, finishing his term as Lt.
+Governor of his Pueblo.
+The occasional rock that reminds him of an animal gets picked up and taken home.
 These stones often come from the nearby hills or Rio Grande River.
 He then works the stone's overall shape towards a rustic, impressionist, more archaic perspective of the animal he envisions.
 The result will be a work that very much honors and resembles much older, traditional pieces that are seldom produced.

 Salvador wants to make it clear that, once he is finished with a work, if it doesn’t feel like he accomplished what was originally intended, or, if the piece simply does not feel good to him, then it will not be offered on the market.